abdallahmassoud1997/ky/keyword-research-v3.md

 For every keyword, assign **both** of the following:

 **Search Intent:**
-- `Informational` — User wants to learn something
+- `Informational` — User wants to learn, understand, or explore a topic
-- `Commercial` — User is researching before buying
+- `Commercial` — User is researching options before making a decision
-- `Transactional` — User is ready to act (buy, sign up, hire)
+- `Transactional` — User is ready to act — book, buy, enroll, contact, hire
 - `Navigational` — User is looking for a specific brand or page
 ---

 ## Step 3 — Clustering

 Group keywords into **thematic clusters** based on:
-1. Shared search intent
+1. Same search intent — Informational, Commercial, or Transactional (never mix)
-2. Topical similarity (would Google rank the same page for these?)
+2. Same SERP target — Would Google plausibly rank a single page for both keywords?
-3. Funnel stage alignment
+Use this test: if targeting both keywords would require two different page structures or two different CTAs, they belong in separate clusters.
+3. Same topical scope — Keywords address the same subject at the same level of specificity (e.g., do not mix course-level keywords with certification-body overview keywords)

 **Each cluster must contain:**
 - **Cluster Name** — A short, descriptive label
 - **Pillar Keyword** — The single highest-value, most representative keyword